Five Islands Village, Antigua & Barbuda

 We asked expats in Five Islands Village what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Five Islands Village should be aware of several key factors.
 Firstly, the cost of living can be high, particularly for imported goods, due to the island's remote location.
 Healthcare facilities are available but may not be as advanced as those in larger countries, so it's important to have a comprehensive health insurance plan.
 The official language is English, which can make the transition easier for English-speaking expats.
 The climate is tropical marine with little seasonal temperature variation, which can be a draw for those seeking a warm, beach-side retirement.
 The local culture is friendly and laid-back, but it can take time to adjust to the slower pace of life.
 It's also important to note that while crime rates are relatively low, petty crime like theft can occur, so it's important to take standard precautions to protect your property.
 In terms of residency, Antigua & Barbuda offers a citizenship by investment program, which can be an attractive option for those looking to retire there.
 However, it's crucial to engage with a legal professional to understand the implications and process.
 Property prices can vary greatly, with waterfront properties carrying a premium price tag.
 Renting before buying is often recommended to get a feel for different areas.
-Finally, while the island is beautiful and offers a relaxed lifestyle, it can be prone to hurricanes, and expats should be prepared for potential disruptions during hurricane season," commented one expat who made the move to Five Islands Village.
+Finally, while the island is beautiful and offers a relaxed lifestyle, it can be prone to hurricanes, and expats should be prepared for potential disruptions during hurricane season," remarked one expat living in Five Islands Village, Antigua & Barbuda.

 What do expats in Five Islands Village appreciate most about the local culture?